DafetiteOgaga/custom_commands/README.md

    ### **to access various commands that you can install on your computer/phone such as:**

    * #### custom_command (This command is installed automatically for you) - displays all the custom commands installed on your machine
-   * and use Betty linter(betty command)
-   * and use pycodestyle(as pycode command)
+   * betty linter command
+   * pycode command - a pycodestyle (PEP 8) linter
-   * push(sync) command
+   * push command - synchronse rather than just push
-   * pull command
+   * pull command - updates your local machine from remote
-   * createRepo command(Without opening the github website)
+   * createRepo command - creates a github repository right from the command line
-   * cloneRepo command
+   * cloneRepo command - clone a repository with less commands
-   * source files compile command (with options)
+   * mycompile command - compile C source files (with options)
-   * default C source file template command
+   * ctemp command - generates a default C source file template
-   * cls command to clear your terminal
+   * cls command - clear your screen
-   * Github Author Identity(Global and Local) command
+   * authorID - configures your Github Identity(Global and Local) on your local machine
-   * pycodemore command
+   * pycodemore command(pycode with details)
-   * pycompile command
+   * pycompile command - compile python files
-   * curfol - opens the current directory in explorer
+   * curfol command - opens current working directory using file explorer
-   * pyxecute - appends the python3 shebang line and turn python file(s) to executable file(s)
+   * pyxecute - appends shebang and makes your python files executable
-   * Guessing Game command(To unwind)
+   * guessGame command- a Guessing Game(To unwind)
-   * Rot13 Cipher command
+   * rot13 command - Rot13 Cipher
-   * Rot47 Cipher command
+   * rot47 command - Rot47 Cipher
-   * simple ASCII table command
+   * myascii command - prints a simple version of the ASCII table
-   * wcount - outputs the total number of lines, words and characters in your file
+   * wcount command - counts the lines, words and chars in files
+   * clear_commit command - clears the staging area and recent commits on your local machine
+   * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice

 <br>